lrabbt/seresa/README.md

 }
 ```

+### Resource Location

+Every post on the Share Forum will have to provide an URI for the posted paper, for the purpose of simplicity, any URI can be posted, for instance, "http", "ftp", etc.

+A new schema for publishing files on a Freechains chain was created, and it will be discussed later.

-### Query
+### Search Query

 Seresa will have support for search on all fields at first, using a simple include search.

-### Resource Location

-Every post on the Share Forum will have to provide an URI for the posted paper, the accepted schemes are:

-- http
-- fchs

 ### Freechains URI